-- 1. Work done by a force is zero if either displacement is zero or the force acts normal to the displacement for example, gravity force does no work when a body moves horizontally. - 2.
+- 1. Work done by a force is zero if displacement is zero or the force acts normal to the displacement.
+For example, gravity force does not work when a body moves horizontally. - 2.
 Work done by a force is positive if the direction of force and the direction of displacement are same.
 For example, work done by force of gravity is positive when a body moves from a higher elevation to a lower elevation.
-A position work can be said as the work done by a force and negative work as the work done against a force. - 3.
-Work is a scalar quantity and has magnitude but no direction. - 4.
+A positive work can be described as the work done by a force.
+On the other hand, a negative work is the work done against a force. - 3.
+Work is a scalar quantity.
+It has magnitude, but no direction. - 4.
 Work done by a force depends on the path over which the force moves except in the case of conservative forces.
-Forces due to gravity, spring force are conservative forces, where as friction force is a non-conservative force.
+Forces due to gravity, spring force are conservative forces, whereas friction force is a non-conservative force.

-Example 29: If a bucket of water weighing 15 N is pulled up from a well of 25 m depth by a rope weighing 1.5 N/m, then the work done is
+If a bucket of water weighing 15 N is pulled up from a well of 25 m depth with a rope weighing 1.5 N/m, then the work done is